microsoft/vscode-docs/docs/remote/containers.md

 ![Disabled Extensions w/Install Button](images/containers/containers-disabled-extensions.png)

-You can also install all locally installed extensions inside the Dev Container by going to the Extensions view and selecting **Install Local Extensions in Dev Container: [Name]** from the **More Actions** menu (...).
+You can also install all locally installed extensions inside the Dev Container by going to the Extensions view and selecting **Install Local Extensions in Dev Container: [Name]** using the cloud button at the right of the **Local - Installed** title bar.
+This will display a drop down where you can select which locally installed extensions to install in your container.

 ![Install all extensions](images/containers/install-all-extn-containers.png)